ceduardorubio/ceduardorubio/README.md

 # ceduardorubio
-The real progress happens when we ask ourselves: "Why?" about the things we get for granted.
+The real progress happens when we ask ourselves: "Why?" about the things we know for granted.

 ceduardorubio